ExplicITConsulting/set-outlooksignatures.com/search.en.md

                 searchInput.disabled = false;

-                // Add event listeners AFTER the indexes are ready searchInput.addEventListener('keydown', (event) => {
+                // Add event listeners AFTER the indexes are ready

+                // Listener for the "Enter" key in the input field searchInput.addEventListener('keydown', (event) => {
                     if (event.key === 'Enter') {
                         event.preventDefault();